LarsBesselmann/WCA-EJA-GettingStarted/README.md

 Step 2: Transfer the two vsix files to the target machine where VS-Code is installed.

-Step 3: Switch in VS Code to the VS-Code Extensions page, and select the option **Install from VSIX** to install first the WCA-Core extension, then the WCA-EJA extension.
+Step 3: Switch in VS Code to the VS-Code Extensions page, and select the option **Install from VSIX** to install first the WCA-Core extension, then the AMA Dev Tools extension and finally the WCA-EJA extension.

 Comment:
 **For Eclipse**, the approach is similar.